Neuroblastoma: Epidemiology

 Neuroblastoma comprises 6–10% of all childhood cancers, and 15% of cancer deaths in children.
 The annual mortality rate is 10 per million children in the 0- to 4-year-old age group, and 4 per million in the 4- to 9-year old age group.

 The highest number of cases is in the first year of life, and some cases are congenital.
 The age range is broad, including older children and adults, but only 10% of cases occur in people older than 5 years of age.
 A large European study reported less than 2% of over 4000 neuroblastoma cases were over 18 years old.

 History

 In 1864 German physician Rudolf Virchow was the first to describe an abdominal tumor in a child as a "glioma".
 The characteristics of tumors from the sympathetic nervous system and the adrenal medulla were then noted in 1891 by German pathologist Felix Marchand.
 In 1901 the distinctive presentation of stage 4S in infants (liver but no bone metastases) was described by William Pepper.
 In 1910 James Homer Wright understood the tumor to originate from primitive neural cells, and named it neuroblastoma.
 He also noted the circular clumps of cells in bone marrow samples which are now termed "Homer Wright rosettes".
 Of note, "Homer-Wright" with a hyphen is grammatically incorrect, as the eponym refers to just Dr. Wright.

-Society and culture

-Legislative efforts

-U.S. Representative Chet Edwards of Waco, Texas, successfully introduced legislation to earmark $150 million toward a cure for neuroblastoma and other cancers.
-The measure was signed into law in July 2008 by U.S. President George W. Bush.
-Edwards was inspired in the endeavor by the illness and subsequent death of Erin Channing Buenger (1997–2009) of Bryan, daughter of one of his constituents, Walter L. Buenger, head of the history department at Texas A&M University.